If children are struggling, or failing, in education, I offer easy and effective solutions with quick and lifelong results..

-My area of knowledge and techniques are unique in Malta, and I am hoping the information here on my website will help parents, teachers and child development therapists understand how important it is to first integrate any retained Early Years primitive reflexes, especially with any child who is struggling, falling behind or failing in education, or children who are not reaching expected developmental milestones.
+I have been working successfully with learning challenges for over 20 years.
+My area of knowledge and techniques are unique in Malta, and I am hoping the information here on my website will help parents, teachers, child development therapists, O.T’s and Speech and Language therapists to understand how important it is to inhibit any retained Early Years primitive reflexes with any child falling behind in school and not reaching expected developmental milestones.

-Physical / emotional / behavioural / social / academic and communication skills depend on efficient integration of the primitive and postural reflexes that every child is born with.
+Physical / emotional / behavioural / social / communication and academic skills depend on efficient integration of the primitive and postural reflexes that every child is born with.

 Why are developmental movements the key to brain and sensory development?

-Without movement the brain and sensory system will not fully develop and the connections that link up all areas of the brain will not be made sufficiently, leaving the brain and sensory system immature.
+Without movement the brain and sensory system will not fully develop, leaving the brain and sensory system immature.
+Using developmental movements can help make the connections that link up all areas of the brain sufficiently.
 The inborn movement pattern every baby is born with starts in utero during pregnancy, is important during the natural birthing process and then during the early years up to around 4 years old.
-If a baby misses any of the developmental movements and stages during this important period, the connections and the linking up of the brain will be poor.
+If a baby misses any of the developmental movements and stages during this important time, the connections and the linking up of the brain will be poor.
 This is one of the main causes of learning challenges and developmental delays seen in most classrooms today.
 Movement is vital during the early years, especially during the first 12 months after birth as this is the time when the greatest growth of connections are made in a person’s life.
 ADHD can be a result of the lack of movement during this particular time of development that links up the executive functioning and ‘control’ area of the brain.
 This can be improved at any age with the techniques I have to offer parents, children, adults and schools.

 How long it will take?
 This will depend on how many reflexes are retained.
 On average, around 6 – 12 months, sometimes a little longer with more severe learning / developmental challenges and then the results are for life.
 A level of change takes place immediately after making each movement.
 As the person learns to make the movements exact over a 3 week period of just 10 minutes a day practice, so the level of change improves too, and the learning challenges will ease away.
 I guarantee results if my instruction is followed.